-Members receiving NEMT services through LogistiCare are no longer required to have a Certificate of Need (Certificate of Need for Specialized Medical Vehicle Transportation form, F-1197 (06/09)), signed by a physician, nurse practitioner, or physician assistant on file prior to receiving SMV services.
+Members receiving NEMT through LogistiCare are not required to have a Certificate of Need (Certificate of Need for

+Specialized Medical Vehicle Transportation form, F-1197 (06/09) signed by a physician, nurse practitioner, or physician assistant on file prior to receiving SMV services.
 However, LogistiCare may verify in other ways whether or not an SMV is the appropriate mode of travel for a member.

-The Certificate of Need for Specialized Medical Vehicle Transportation form continues to be required for SMV services provided to ForwardHealth members not affected by the NEMT management.
+The Certificate of Need for Specialized Medical Vehicle Transportation form is required for SMV services provided to ForwardHealth members not affected by the NEMT management system.

-Stretcher/Non-emergency Ambulance Transportation
+Non-emergency Ambulance Transportation